4lex4/scantailor-advanced/README.md

     2. There is per page control over the mode in the output filter options.

 * ##### Guides
-  This feature gives you a more flexible type of aid of positioning content.
-These are horizontal or vertical lines you can display on an page at the margins stage \(when aligning enabled\).
+  This feature gives you a more flexible and precise way of positioning content in the page layout.
+  These are horizontal or vertical lines you can display on a page at the margins stage \(when aligning enabled\).
-  Guides are adaptive to the page soft margins, i.e. when the latter changed the guides on the page are automatically adjusted to match a new content position without requiring manual adjusting.
+  *Note: Guides are adaptive to the page soft margins, i.e. when the latter changed the guides on the page are automatically adjusted to match the new content position without requiring any manual re-adjusting.*

   Capabilities:
     * **`Right-click`** to create/remove guides from the **context menu** called.